unibo-dtm-se/course-slides/content/qa-tdd/_index.md

 4. Now it's time to implement the new features
     + Goal: make the __all__ tests pass

+5. In any case, __once you are done__, commit & push

-5. One possible solution is on the [`exercises/02-tdd-after-impl` branch of the `testable-calculator` repository](https://github.com/unibo-dtm-se/testable-calculator/commit/9cce0dc19f572a31567294085c8168951de75bd2)
+> One possible solution is on the [`exercises/02-tdd-after-impl` branch of the `testable-calculator` repository](https://github.com/unibo-dtm-se/testable-calculator/commit/9cce0dc19f572a31567294085c8168951de75bd2)
 + feel free to inspect it, after you attempted to produce your own solution

 ---